Skip to content

 #> Adding new snapshot:

-#> `x` has length 10, not length 11.
+#> !
+Expected `x` to have length 11.

 Examples

 The following sections show you a few more variations, loosely based on existing testthat expectations.
+These expectations were picked to show how you can generate actionable failures in slightly more complex situations.

 expect_vector_length()